Skip to main content

 Board member code of conduct

-Our Board have a responsibility to the Scottish public to meet expectations on how they conduct themselves while carrying out their duties for VisitScotland.
+Our Board members have a responsibility to the Scottish public to meet expectations on how they conduct themselves while carrying out their duties for VisitScotland.
 All Board members work to the high standards of conduct as outlined in The Ethical Standards in Public Life (Scotland) Act 2000.

 Board member code of conduct